jugeltdenis/project-uma-responsive/README.md

 # project-uma-responsive
 uma website
-just HTML and CSS at this time continue from time to time with JavaScript
+just HTML and CSS.
+Continue from time to time with JavaScript